arslanstack/jwt/README.md

 ### Laravel Backend

-1. Set up your Laravel environment and database configuration in `backend`.
+1. Set up your Laravel environment and database configuration in `backend` directory.
 2. Run `composer install` to install the required dependencies.
 3. Set up your `.env` file with the necessary configurations, including your database connection and JWT secret.
 4. Run database migrations with `php artisan migrate` to create the required tables.